linkerd/linkerd/namerd/README.md

 Destination
 ```

-namerd is a service that resolves logical names to concrete addresses.
+Namerd is a service that resolves logical names to concrete addresses.
 By
-having linkerd use namerd for name delegation, we reduce the load on service
+having Linkerd use Namerd for name delegation, we reduce the load on service
-discovery backends and can use namerd as a central place to control routing
+discovery backends and can use Namerd as a central place to control routing
 across a fleet of linkers.

-namerd supports pluggable modules for dtab storage, naming and service
+Namerd supports pluggable modules for dtab storage, naming and service
 discovery, and servable interfaces.
-For example, namerd can be configured to
+For example, Namerd can be configured to
 use ZooKeeper for storage, ZooKeeper Serversets for service discovery, and
 a long-poll thrift interface.

 ## Quickstart ##

-namerd can be run locally with the commands
+Namerd can be run locally with the commands

 ```
 ./sbt namerd-examples/basic:run